panissidi/Panissidi/README.md

 Currently, I'm a senior technical writer in the Payments Technology division of the Commercial & Investment Bank at J.P.
 Morgan, where I'm responsible for a mix of internal and external documentation.

 Internally, I document the tools and processes that empower our developers to build our payments technology.
-For example, I documented the tools and processes that dictate how our developers must build our payment-processing APIs.
+For example, I documented the tools and processes that dictate how our developers must build our payment APIs.

 Externally, I document our payments technology for developers who use it to process payments.
 For example, I documented version 2 of our Global Payments API, a REST API that includes several payment rails, such as ACH.
 For each payment rail, I wrote a conceptual overview, how-to guides, and reference material.